Employers Face Numerous Issues With Overtime Claims

 Overtime Issues are Numerous and Complex

-The following is a list of overtime issues, but the law is constantly changing and a lawyer should be consulted in all situations:
+The following is a list of some overtime issues, but the law is constantly changing and a lawyer should be consulted in all situations:

 - Making less than $23,660 per year: The new overtime law mandates that if you earn less than $23,660 per year (or $455 per week), you are entitled to overtime even if you are on salary.
 As such, assistant managers at fast food or retail stores are often entitled to overtime.